swilli21/UVA2024Capstone/README.md

 # Results
+- Aim:
+  1. Streamlined Analysis
-- Aim: Streamlined Analysis and detailed summaries of medical records and qualtity of patient care with MedLM
+  2. detailed summaries of medical records
+  3. qualtity of patient care with MedLM